Browser history logs

 Microsoft Edge (v79+) history location and details

-Microsoft Edge history is stored in an SQLite database, the database file name is History and can be found in the following location:
+Microsoft Edge history is stored in an SQLite database, the database filename is History and can be found in the following location:

 Microsoft Windows Vista, 7, 8, 10, 11

-C:\Users\<username>\AppData\Local\Microsoft\Edge\User Data\Default
+C:\Users\<username>\AppData\Local\Microsoft\Edge\User Data\<profile>\History

 The tables containing the Microsoft Edge browsing history in the History database are named urls and visits.
-Data from these tables can be joined together to retrieve the URL, page title, and the time it was accessed.
+Data from these tables can be joined to retrieve the URL, page title, and the time it was accessed.

 Table 7.
 Microsoft Edge history - urls table structure